 - 1/4 tsp salt

-- 2 1/2 pounds 5 cups or 10 sticks unsalted butter, at room temperature
+- 2 pounds unsalted butter at room temperature

 - 1 tbsp. clear vanilla extract